 This charming Grade II listed mews cottage is part of an award winning conversion of former brewery buildings dating from the early and mid-nineteenth century.
 The small private development comprises just eight houses, which are restricted to buyers of 60 years and over.

-The accommodation includes, entrance hall, cloakroom, open plan sitting room/ dining room and shaker style kitchen.
-On the first floor there the two bedrooms, an ensuite shower room and a bathroom.
+The accommodation includes, entrance hall, cloakroom, open plan sitting room/dining room and brand new fitted kitchen with 'Lamona' oven, hob, fridge/freezer and dishwasher.
+On the first floor there the two bedrooms, an en-suite shower room and a bathroom.

 An adjacent parking area, owned by the residents' service company, is reached on foot via the courtyard gardens and a private foot bridge over the River Lavant, with vehicular access via Tozer Way.
 There is a service charge for gardening and other communal services - currently £1,000 per annum.
 The property is set well back from the street, within a pretty enclosed courtyard garden maintained by the residents' service company.
 This individual house combines discreet privacy with convenient access to the shops, restaurants and other facilities of the city.